 – J. Fuller

 The legal team at Jay Trucks and Associates has been fighting for the rights of personal injury victims throughout the state of Michigan for decades.
-Our firm has handled more than 1,000 cases and recovered millions of dollars in compensation, including $2,000,000 for a worker who suffered catastrophic injuries in an accident, $935,000 for a female motorist that suffered fractures in a collision with a commercial vehicle and $98,000 for the family of a 5 year old child that was the victim of a dog bite attack.
+Our firm has handled more than 1,000 cases and recovered millions of dollars in compensation, including $2,000,000 for a worker who suffered catastrophic injuries in an accident, $935,000 for a female motorist that suffered fractured bones in a collision with a commercial vehicle and $98,000 for the family of a 5 year old child that was the victim of a dog bite attack.
 Our founder Jay Trucks attended Central Michigan University and Detroit College of Law and is a member of the Michigan Trial Lawyers Association.

 If we determine you have a valid case, our Grand Rapids personal injury attorneys are ready to handle the entire legal process on your behalf so you can focus on recovering from your injury.
 We charge no fees up front and only bill you when we successfully recover compensation.